oscar-xu-kfs2669/oscar-xu-kfs2669.github.io/README.md

 - **Jupyter Notebook**: [Lunar Navigator - Autonomous Landings with Q-Learning and DQN in OpenAI Gym.ipynb](https://github.com/oscar-xu-kfs2669/Lunar-Navigator/blob/main/Lunar%20Navigator%20-%20Autonomous%20Landings%20with%20Q-Learning%20and%20DQN%20in%20OpenAI%20Gym.ipynb)
 - **PDF**: [Lunar Navigator - Autonomous Landings with Q-Learning and DQN in OpenAI Gym.pdf](https://github.com/oscar-xu-kfs2669/Lunar-Navigator/blob/main/Lunar%20Navigator%20-%20Autonomous%20Landings%20with%20Q-Learning%20and%20DQN%20in%20OpenAI%20Gym.pdf)

+## Packages:

+- 🕹️ OpenAI Gym: To provide the LunarLander-v2 environment.
+- 🔢 NumPy: For numerical computations and matrix operations.
+- 📊 Matplotlib: For plotting and visualizations.
+- 💻 PyTorch: For building and training the deep neural networks.
+- 🔄 Scikit-learn: For preprocessing and auxiliary machine learning tasks.
+- ⚙️ CUDA: For accelerated computing and performance optimization.

 ## Implementation Details

 ### I. Monte Carlo Method